f5devcentral/access-solutions/solution14/guide/guide.rst

 Per-Request Policy Walk-Through
 --------------------------------------

+This per-request access policy accepts users request and redirect them to one of the two SAML Auth Subroutines configured for sp.acme.com or sp1.acme.com.

 |image002|

-This "per-request policy is the scaffolding to build service call to one or more authentication authorization services.
+Per-Request Policies are an extension of a per-session policy by enabling fine-grain control over a users session on request by request basis.

 #.
 This URL Branching action is used to interrogate the service URL and vector it to the appropriate SAML-SP Subroutine.
 #.
 When a user is directed to a SAML Auth agent they are redirected to the IDP selected by the SP Service(sp.acme.com).